 The faculty advisor and the instructor should be consulted prior to dropping and/or adding courses or otherwise altering study programs.
-Courses may not be added after the end of five instructional days of class unless permitted by the Office of the Provost.
+Courses may not be added after the end of five instructional days of class unless permitted by the Office of the Vice President for Academic and Student Affairs.